 |Superintendent||Executive Assistant||Public Information Officer|

-His achievements during his tenure with the Promise Neighborhood included, instituting a 1:1 learning environment, which led to recognition from President Obama and Secretary Arne Duncan at the White House; the implementation of a new teacher evaluation system, and three new curriculums that were aligned to the new national standards.
-He also led a redesign of the schools talent acquisition and management systems, particularly how teachers and leaders give and receive feedback that encourages positive growth.
+His achievements during his tenure with the Promise Neighborhood included instituting a 1:1 learning environment, which received recognition from President Obama and Secretary Arne Duncan at the White House; the implementation of a new teacher evaluation system; and three new curricula aligned to the new national standards.
+He also redesigned the school’s talent acquisition and management systems, with focus on providing positive feedback to encourage growth.

-Dr. Rudolph has held the position as principal in a traditional high and middle school, a kindergarten through 8th grade elementary school, a charter school, countywide arts magnet, Title 1 and Bill and Melinda Gates funded “small” high school.
-In each of his positions as principal and teacher he has led dramatic turnarounds that are rooted in the idea of accountability, teamwork and world class learning practices.
+Dr. Rudolph has held the position as principal in a traditional high and middle school, a kindergarten through 8th grade elementary school, a charter school, countywide arts magnet, Title 1 and a Bill and Melinda Gates funded “small” themed (STEM) high school.
+In each of his positions he has led dramatic turnarounds, including leading a high school to consecutive national rankings (134).

 Dr. Rudolph has three kids, twin girls, who are in high school, and a son entering elementary school.
 His children have been his inspiration and motivate him to develop learning environments that he would be proud to engage and immerse them into.